Harshupadhyay221/Outlier_Detection/README.md

 Use for outlier detection and removal using boxplot

 # Calculate the 25th and 75th percentiles
-## Duration is name of a column it can be vary
+## Duration is name Of a column it can be vary
 percentile25 = df['Duration'].quantile(0.25)
 print("25th Percentile:", percentile25)